w3f/polkadot-spec/docs/id-weights.md

 - **Fixed iterations and datasets** - Fixed iterations and datasets can increase the overall cost of the Runtime functions, but the execution time does not vary depending on the input parameters or storage entries.
 A base Weight is appropriate in this case.

-- **Adjustable iterations and datasets** - If the amount of iterations or datasets depend on the input parameters of the caller or specific entries in storage, then a certain weight should be applied for each (additional) iteration or item.
+- **Adjustable iterations and datasets** - If the amount of iterations or datasets depends on the input parameters of the caller or specific entries in storage, then a certain weight should be applied for each (additional) iteration or item.
 The Runtime defines the maximum value for such cases.
 If it doesn’t, it unconditionally has to and the Runtime module must be adjusted.
 When selecting parameters for benchmarking, the benchmarks should range from the minimum value to the maximum value, as described in [Definition -def-num-ref-](id-weights#defn-max-value).

 - **Input parameters** - Input parameters that users pass on to the Runtime function can result in expensive operations.
 Depending on the data type, it can be appropriate to add additional weights based on certain properties, such as data size, assuming the data type allows varying sizes.
 The Runtime must define limits on those properties.
-If it doesn’t, it unconditionally has to and the Runtime module must be adjusted.
+If it doesn’t, it unconditionally has to, and the Runtime module must be adjusted.
 When selecting parameters for benchmarking, the benchmarks should range from the minimum values to the maximum value, as described in paragraph [Definition -def-num-ref-](id-weights#defn-max-value).

 ###### Definition -def-num- Maximum Value {#defn-max-value}
 :::definition